 An introduction to the practical elements of studio-based television production.

 This paper applies film theory to continuing development of practical skills within the studio.
 By completing this paper, students communicate ideas and information through filmmaking as well as develop critical and creative thinking in that context.
-Students will become conversant with all elements of the studio.
+Students will become conversant with elements of the studio.

-The primary assessed tasks are two creative projects and related analytical and critical written assignments.
+The primary assessed tasks are two creative projects and related analytical and critical written and video assignments.
 These non-fiction and fiction short films are created in groups acting as film 'crews'.
 Crews employ informed thinking along with the tools of filmmaking, sound design, visual composition, lighting, both single and multi-camera cinematography, script development, editing, and location filming to realise their collective, and creative, vision.

 |Paper title||Television Studio Production|

 - 18 MFCO, COMS or FIME points